 Give Plenty of Advance Notice

-Once you decide to move out, let your landlord know with a notice of intent to vacate.
-Giving your landlord as much notice as possible will make their life easier because it gives them more time to find your replacement after you move out.
+Once you decide to move out, give your landlord a notice of intent to vacate.
+Giving as much notice as possible will make their life easier because it will give them more time to find your replacement.

 Providing enough notice could influence whether or not you and your landlord arrive at an agreeable resolution.